Why Men Get Substantially More Venture Capital than Women Entrepreneurs, and How to Change It

 Move on Up to Fleet Credit

 Are there 8 to 10 accounts reporting?
 Then progress to fleet credit.
-These include businesses such as BP and Conoco.
 Use this credit to purchase fuel, and to fix, and maintain vehicles.

 Take the Leap to More Universal Cash Credit